hjaiej-mohamed/presentations/EITA/2024/readme.md

 * Safe migrations: Flyway has a number of features that help to prevent errors during migrations.
 For example, Flyway will never execute a migration that would cause data loss.
 * Easy to use: Flyway is easy to use and can be integrated into your existing development process.
 It is also well-documented and supported by a large community of users.

- So, If you are looking for a database migration tool that is simple, repeatable, safe, and easy to use, then Flyway is the perfect tool for you."
+ So, If you are looking for a database migration tool that is simple, repeatable, safe, and easy to use, then Flyway is the perfect tool for you.

 ![image](https://github.com/hjaiej-mohamed/presentations/assets/140017367/326a7941-ad4f-420b-b610-5c9123b8c074)

 # 2.From Keycloak presentation for EITA Consulting Client:
-This what gemini says about the presentaion:
+### This what gemini says about the presentaion: [I created application with gemini API and Streamlit application that analyses pdfs and returns discription.]
-"""

 Keycloak is an open-source identity and access management (IAM) solution.
 It provides a centralized way to manage user identities, access control, and authentication.
 Keycloak can be used to secure applications and APIs, and it can also be integrated with existing identity providers such as Active Directory or LDAP.

 This presentation provides an overview of Keycloak's features and benefits.
 It also discusses how Keycloak can be used to secure applications and APIs.
 The presentation is intended for IT professionals who are interested in learning more about Keycloak.